arickp/oscilloscope-go-server/oscilloscope-go-server/README.md

-# Oscilloscope Go Server by Eric Popelka
+# Oscilloscope Go Server by [Eric Popelka](https://github.com/arickp)

-This is a lightweight Go server that serves animated GIF waveforms, with customizable foreground and background colors via query string parameters.
-Based on the sample program in the first chapter of _The Go Programming Language_ by Donovan and Kernighan.
+This is a lightweight Go server that serves animated WebP waveforms, with customizable foreground and background colors.
+It's based on the sample program in the first chapter of _The Go Programming Language_ by Donovan and Kernighan.

 ## 🚀 Features

-- Customize waveform color using `?fgColor=#RRGGBB` and `&bgColor=#RRGGBB`.
-(Remember to encode the`#` character by providing `%23` in its place.
-For a random color, provide a vlaue of `random` for either value.)
+- Customize waveform color
+- Creates transparent WebP files
-- Supports `random` for either color
+- Supports full alpha transparency for WebP output (great for compositing)
 - Configurable port via `PORT` environment variable.
 Default is 8000.
 - Lightweight and fast — written in pure Go